List of Empowered characters: dWARf!

-dWARf! is a senior member of the Superhomeys superhero group.
-Not much is known about his powers or skills due to him being rarely shown in battle, except for one instance when the Superhomeys were attacked by a group of pirate-themed technology developers known as "A.R.R.," or "Advanced Restraint Research."
-He likely possesses superhuman strength, as he was shown to be able to carry a container larger than himself above his head without apparent difficulty.

-dWARf! was once another super-powered costumed hero known as "Fleshmaster."
-During his time as Fleshmaster, he was a highly unpopular associate-level hero with low-level gene-altering abilities.
-His career as this persona ended shortly after his humiliation at the hands of his fellow heroes during the Caped Justice Awards ceremonies.
+dWARf! is a senior member of the Superhomeys who possesses superhuman strength.
+He was previously known as Fleshmaster and had low-level gene-altering abilities.
+His career as Fleshmaster ended shortly after his humiliation at the hands of his fellow heroes during the Caped Justice Awards ceremonies.
 After the disappearance of Fleshmaster, dWARf! debuted and became popular amongst the senior members of the Superhomeys.
-Despite his newfound popularity with this new persona, dWARf!/Fleshmaster decided to exact revenge against his former tormentors-turned-friends when he became aware of a plan to humiliate Emp in much the same manner that he had been.
-In doing this he sabotaged the Caped Justice Awards ceremony by tainting the catered food with liquefied flesh from the former supervillain known as Wet Blanket.
-The flesh of Wet Blanket, who exudes a superpower-nullifying effect from every cell, caused the majority of the attending heroes to temporarily lose their powers.
-To this, he introduced a massive, autonomous, extraterrestrial kidney that filters waste with coherent light, and an even larger extraterrestrial "pseudo-liver" that was removed from a being because of an infestation of human-sized parasitic creatures. dWARf!'s plot was found out and he was then defeated by Emp before any of the de-powered heroes were killed.
-After his defeat at the hands of Emp, dWARf! was taken by the terminally ill and xenobiologically enhanced super-genius 11-year-old, Manny, in the hopes of using dWARf!'s gene-altering powers to devise a treatment for the cancer that is threatening his life.
+Despite his newfound popularity with this new persona, dWARf!/Fleshmaster decides to exact revenge against his former tormentors-turned-friends.
+He sabotages the Caped Justice Awards ceremony by tainting the catered food with liquefied flesh from Wet Blanket, causing the majority of the attending heroes to temporarily lose their powers.
+After his defeat at the hands of Emp, dWARf! is captured by Manny in hopes of using dWARf!'s gene-altering powers to cure his cancer.

 Femifist

 Femifist is a female, costumed, news reporter for the Hero Network.
 She was the field reporter present at the Caped Justice Awards ceremony that was sabotaged by dWARf!.
-Femifist's superhuman abilities or attributes, if any, have not been demonstrated, but she did mention a loss of "fisting power" when she was affected by the catered food at the awards ceremony that had been tainted with the flesh of Wet Blanket.
+Femifist's superhuman abilities or attributes, if any, have not been demonstrated.

 Heavy Artillery

-Heavy Artillery is a male member of the Superhomeys superhero group.
+Heavy Artillery is a male member of the Superhomeys.
 Heavy Artillery appears to be a human who has, at some point, had his head and neck completely replaced with some sort of mounted artillery gun.
 Heavy Artillery is also shown to be openly gay.